Privacy & Security

 What you hand over Your full bank username and password A bank-issued token (no password) Nothing — you export and upload yourself

-Revocable by you Only by changing your bank password Yes — revoke via your bank's connected apps page Not applicable — nothing to revoke
+Revocable by you Change the password and revoke access where available Yes — revoke via your bank's connected apps page Not applicable — nothing to revoke

 Check Your Current Exposure